grantwill74/notes-on-algorithm-design/CONTRIBUTING.md

 > your real name; but if you choose to, that’s your decision and I’ll gladly
 > credit you.

+# Slides
+These lecture notes are mostly written in [Marp](https://marp.app/).
+Marp is a technology for writing presentations in Markdown.
+Using Marp over Powerpoint or LibreOffice Impress has a number of advantages:

+1. Ease of writing: writing a new text slide is a bit faster, and doesn't require any complex layout.
+2. Ease of contributing: slide decks can be remixed and merged using existing text workflows.
+3. Accessibility: text flow and tab-order works the way you expect, aiding screen narration.
+For other accessibility concerns, the raw text is actually human readable, unlike binary or XML presentation formats.

+Please make slide contributions in MARP, and integrate them into the existing marp documents (or createa a new one if suggesting an entirely new module).

+Eventually, I intend to create a CI/CD pipeline that builds the PDFs from the latest marp sourcecode, but until I do that, please manually include updated PDFs in your PRs.

 # Graphics
 Please use SVG graphics whenever possible (e.g., for tree/graph diagrams).
 For things that cannot use SVG graphics, raster graphics are okay.
 Please